muhammadgul/scripts/README.md

 Install miniconda, https://conda.io/miniconda.html
 Update conda by, conda update -n base conda (If needed)

+# Open a new terminal to take into account the changes

 # Install pandas or numpy or matplotlib or xlrd or  mesa-libgl-cos6-x86_64 by,
 conda install pandas, numpy ,matplotlib, xlrd/mesa-libgl-cos6-x86_64